Residential LifeMS-C1903Hamline University1536 Hewitt AvenueSaint Paul, MN 55104Ph: 651-523-2061

 Please read the information below about conference housing.
 Submit an application by filling out the summer conference application form.

 Several residence halls are used for summer conferences and they are all located in close proximity to university dining facilities and meeting space.
 Rooms in the residence halls include a bed, desk, and wardrobe or closet for each participant.
-A blanket and pillow are also included in the room cost.
+A blanket, pillow, linens, and a towel are also included in the room cost.
 Gender specific restrooms and housing assignments are available.
 Rooms are not air-conditioned.

 All charges will be billed immediately following the event.
 All unpaid accounts will be due no later than thirty days after the billing date, indicated on the billing statement.
 If the balance is not paid by the date on the final invoice a ten percent late fee will be assessed.
 If the bill becomes ninety days overdue, than the late fee will be raised to twenty-five percent.
 In the event that Hamline University has to incur any expenses in collecting payment from the group, the group agrees to pay all of the University’s cost of collection.
 This includes, but is not limited to, a collection agency fee and/or a reasonable attorney’s fee.

 Hamline facilities are contracted to groups, not individual participants, therefore the check-in and checkout for each group is limited to a one to two-hour time block, rather than individual arrivals and departures.
 Special arrangements may be made through the Conferences Office if needed.
 Most check-in/outs are held in the lobby of Sorin Hall.

 When a group checks out, any Hamline linen should be placed in the pillow case and dropped off at the Summer Programs Office.
 The pillow and blanket can be left on the bed.
 All trash should be removed from the room and placed in the appropriate receptacle.